-The SMA communicates with the Wage and Hour Division's Community Outreach and Resource Planning Specialist at least once per quarter.
+The SWA works closely with the state-level Wage and Hour Division.
+The SMA communicates with the federal Wage and Hour Division's Community Outreach and Resource Planning Specialist at least once per quarter.
 She also maintains contact with the Jamaican Ministry of Labour and Social Security, since all of Rhode Island's H-2A workers hail from Jamaica.